When to start with the Design and Development process?

 The Design History File (DHF) is the collection of documents and records from the D&D process.
 In the DHF, at least the specifications, inputs, test results, analysis, and observations are found.
 Not just the last version but all versions of the documents and records should be stored in the DHF.

 The DHF is the basis for the design file or technical file, which needs to be reviewed by notified bodies or authorities for market approval.

 About Sandra de Vos

 Sandra de Vos has 20+ years of experience in polymer and 15+ years in medical devices.
 She has experience in product and process development, including DHF files, Risk analysis, biocompatibility, and process validation.
-In her career, Sandra has set up twice a complete ISO13485 Quality Management Systems from scratch and she is a certified Lead Auditor.
+In her career, Sandra has set up twice a complete ISO13485 Quality Management Systems from scratch and is a certified Lead Auditor.

 3D medical printing is a typical low-production method, but we do more than that.
 Soon we will have low-volume injection moulding and assembly of electrical devices.
-Our CMO services include process and packaging development, packaging, transport, and sterilization validation and shelf life studies.
+Our CMO services include process and packaging development, packaging, transport, sterilization validation and shelf life studies.
 In our facilities, we can produce your device in a validated ISO Class 7 cleanroom or a clean but not controlled production room.
 Upon request, you can have your dedicated space.
 The facilities are always welcoming you for testing or training colleagues.

 Please get in touch with Vosfox Medical or directly to me. (email@example.com).
 You can also comment on the article and help me improve this and future articles.